jakepaton/cx-interview-questions/shopping_basket/readme.md

 There are two subclasses of Offer avaiable: Discount (for percentage discounts) or BuyXGetYFree (e.g. buy 1 get 1 free)

-## Running the tests
+## Requirements
-Clone this project and run pytest from the _/shopping_basket/_ directory:

-_python -m pytest_
+Python version 3.9 or later

+### Installing dependencies

 To install dependencies via pipenv, run _pipenv install_ from the _/shopping_basket/_ directory to create a virtual environment with the dependencies installed.
+You can activate the virtual environment via _pipenv shell_

+### Running the tests

+Clone this project and run pytest from the _/shopping_basket/_ directory via _python -m pytest_

-You can activate the virtual environment via _pipenv shell_, or run the tests directly via _pipenv run pytest_
+Or if using pipenv, you can run the tests directly via _pipenv run pytest_

 ## Assumptions